ShinshiDevs/Shinshi/README.md

 ### Modern and user-friendly Discord bot

-Shinshi is a powerful and intuitive Discord bot designed to enhance both server management and user interaction.
-It offers a wide range of tools that help administrators streamline their tasks while also providing entertainment and utility features for users.
-With easy setup and flexible customization, Shinshi adapts to any server’s needs, making management smoother and enhancing the overall user experience.
+Shinshi is a powerful and intuitive Discord bot designed to enhance server management and user interaction.
+It offers a wide range of tools to help administrators streamline their tasks while providing entertainment and utility features for users.
+With easy setup and flexible customization, Shinshi adapts to any server’s needs, making management smoother and improving the overall user experience.

-Originally conceived in 2022, Shinshi was created with the goal of developing a modern and reliable Discord bot.
-However, throughout much of 2023, the project faced a period of overthink.
-This made the bot more complex than necessary.
-Fortunately, a shift in focus led to a significant improvement, streamlining the bot's functionality and returning to a philosophy of code simplicity for simplicity of everything.
+Originally conceived in 2022, Shinshi aimed to create a modern and reliable Discord bot.
+However, throughout much of 2023, the project faced a period of overthinking, which made the bot more complex than necessary.
+Fortunately, a shift in focus led to significant improvements, streamlining the bot's functionality and returning to a philosophy of simplicity.
 Now, Shinshi is easier to use and more efficient.

+The name "Shinshi" reflects the lead developer's love for chinchillas and draws from Japanese tradition.
+In Shinto shrines, Shinshi were revered guardians of sacred places, and the term literally means "divine servant" or "messenger of god."
+This name underscores the project's main goal.

 ## Resources